Bill-Gray/gps_ephem/README.md

 Compile the code in this repository,  and you'll have :

-* A utility which,  given a date/time and a position on the earth, will tell you which GPS satellites can be seen from that point at that time.
+* A utility which,  given a date/time and a position on the earth, will tell you which GNSS satellites can be seen from that point at that time.

-* A utility you can then run to generate an ephemeris for a specific GPS satellite.
+* A utility you can then run to generate an ephemeris for a specific GNSS satellite.
 You can then go observe that satellite and check to see if the position you measure matches the "expected" position to your desired level of accuracy.